goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 * Use absolute or relative imports to refer to other modules in your project.
 * Executable projects should have a `__main__.py` in the top-level package.
 Then, you can directly execute that package with `python -m myproject`.

-Of course, there are a lot more advanced concepts and tricks we can employ in structuring a Python project, but we won't be discussing that here.
 I highly recommend reading the docs:

 * [Python Reference: the import system](https://docs.python.org/3/reference/import.html)
 * [Python Tutorials: Modules](https://docs.python.org/3/tutorial/modules.html)